 When someone gets in a serious accident, medical care providers don’t wait to perform life-saving procedures and provide vital treatment, regardless of the patient’s insurance status.
 This care (though necessary and unexpected), unfortunately, comes at the expense of the patient.
-Since not everyone can write off steep medical expenses as they come, hospitals and medical care providers have medical liens.
+Since not everyone can write off steep medical expenses as they come, hospitals and medical care providers utilize medical funding companies.
 Apogee Capital Partners, LLC, explores medical liens—what they are and how they work.

 What Is a Medical Lien?